 In the pot trial, tebuthiuron pellets (Graslan) at a product rate of one gram per square metre prevented Pimelea seedling emergence.
+At lower rates (0.25g to $0.75g/m^2$), any emerging seedlings died within seven days.

-Figure 5 compares the commercial formulation of a 20 per cent (coarse) pellet and 10 per cent (finer) experimental formulation of tebuthiuron.
-The finer formulation applied at $2g/m^2$ enabled a more even distribution on the soil surface than the tebuthiuron pellet.
+The commercial formulation of a 20 per cent (coarse) pellet and 10 per cent (finer) experimental formulation of tebuthiuron were used in the trial (Figure 5).
+The finer formulation enabled a more even distribution on the soil surface than the tebuthiuron pellet.